Oxyn4/voxels-environment/README.md

 # Voxels directories

-A library which locates and validates common directories used by voxels servers, clients and various tertiary programs.
+A library for a game im making, voxels, common utility functions for finding key directories, ensuring accurate permissions and users.

 # Library feature overview